What is Ethereum Gas? [The Most Comprehensive Step-By-Step Guide Ever!]

 The second point makes more sense to them economically right?

-This is precisely why having a bloated gas limit is not the sensible way to go.
+This is precisely why having a bloated gas limit is not a sensible way to go.
 It is more reasonable to set a gas limit which is just a little higher than the required amount of gas for your transaction.

 The following is the average gas limit chart.